FabricMC/fabric-docs/develop/data-attachments.md

   - DennisOchulor
 ---

 The Data Attachment API is a recent and experimental addition to Fabric API.
 It allows developers to easily attach arbitrary data to Entities, Block Entities, Levels, and Chunks.
-The attached data can be stored and synchronized through [Codecs](./codecs) and Stream Codecs, so you should familiarize with those before using it.
+The attached data can be stored and synchronized through [Codecs](./codecs) and Stream Codecs, so you should familiarize yourself with those before using it.

 ## Creating a Data Attachment {#creating-attachments}